Belitung: Geography

-Belitung is a medium-sized island (at about 1876 sqmi), also encompassing smaller adjacent islands, of which Mendanau Island to the west is the largest.
+Belitung is a medium-sized island (at about 1844.13 sqmi), also encompassing smaller adjacent islands, of which Mendanau Island to the west of Belitung is the largest.
 Belitung consists of moderately-rugged terrain and several hills.
 The highest point is Mount Tajam, with a height of less than 500 m.
 The maritime boundaries of the province include Bangka Strait to the west, Karimata Strait to the east, Natuna Sea to the north, and the Java Sea to the south.
 The Gaspar Strait runs north–south (between the islands of Bangka and Belitung), connecting the Java Sea to the Natuna Sea and, further north, the South China Sea.
 Its surrounding turquoise blue seas are moderately calm and shallow, making for great sailing, snorkeling and swimming.
 Belitung is popular for its abstract granite boulders and brilliant, white-sand beaches in Tanjung Tinggi, Tanjung Kelayang, Tanjung Binga and Lengkuas island.

 Economy

 Part of the plant of NV Billiton Maatschappij company in Belitung island, 1939.

 Belitung is a source of tin, clay, iron ore and silica sands.
 The Dutch mining company NV Billiton Maatschappij derives its name from the island's name.
 Billiton merged with BHP in 2001 to form BHP Billiton.

 The island is also a producer of fishery products, pepper, coconut, and palm oil.
 People work as farmers, fishermen and miners.
 The island is easily accessible with eight daily 1-hour flights from Jakarta and 2 daily flights, with duration of 30 minutes and 50 minutes each, from Pangkal Pinang.

-The white sand beaches and offshore islands are helping tourism to become a larger part of the economy.
+With white sand beaches and offshore islands as the main drivers, tourism is growing.